 Two topics that are likely to launch a development team into an impassioned discussion are development standards and development environments (IDEs, editors, etc).
 Combining the two topics into that of standardizing on development environments, is even more likely to spark debate.
 Decisions about development tools affect the day to day workings of each person on the team as well as the productivity of the team, and as such are important to discuss as a team organizes itself.

-When making these decisions it's important to consider the reasons for standardizing, how much you need to standardize, and how to balance productivity in an IDE with accuracy in a build.
+When making these decisions, it's important to consider the reasons for standardizing, how much you need to standardize, and how to balance productivity in an Interactive Development Environments (IDEs) with accuracy in a build.
 There are three questions that a person who is concerned with configuration management issues needs to address when considering how IDEs fit into the development ecosystem:

 This article will make some suggestions to help your team answer these questions and be more productive as a team and as individuals.

 There are many productive ways that developers work, ranging from a simple text editor plus command line combination (NotePad in Windows being one example), to highly customizable editing environments (emacs with JDEE ), to standalone Integrated Development Environment (Eclipse , IDEA , NetBeans ).
 Developers in any of these camps can either work with whatever comes out of the box or with environments highly customized to their work style.
 We know developers who have personal emacs configuration files that have been maintained and moved from project to project for years, and also developers who switch between IDEA and Eclipse at will.
 A discussion on tool standardization applies to both text-editor- based environments and IDEs.
 We'll focus the discussion on IDEs, as IDEs are typically more feature-rich and more likely to involve external configuration.
 The key question of how a development environment affects team and individual productivity remain the same.